officerdwn/officerdownOS/README.md

 Not much, but cool.
 I will try to update this as much as i can, because it is my coolest project.
 Please make an issue with suggetons for what I should add.
 Its pretty barebones right now.
-I don't plan to make a GUI.
+I have previously stated that I wont add a GUI, but I am considering adding one.
 Dependencies
 ------------